kurrels/blog/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: The very basics of Git and Github
+title: The very basics of Git and GitHub
 ---

-In this post, I will discribe the very basics of git and github and where you can go to find out more.
+In this post, I will discribe the very basics of git and GitHub and where you can go to find out more.

 First, what are git and GitHub?
 Git is a program that can track versions of your files, such that you can effectively "undo" changes to your files, or store and switch between saveral versions of your files at once.
 GitHub is a website that allows you to store your git tracked files online, and share them with other people (think Google Docs but for coders).